Optimizing loops

 large_pointers_unrolled_gc : 138.106000 us

 Oh how the tables have turned!
-It seems that almost all of our "optimized" functions are
+It seems that almost all of our optimized

 unsurprising as well; gcc